Interest rate: Inflationary expectations

 According to the theory of rational expectations, borrowers and lenders form an expectation of inflation in the future.
-The acceptable nominal interest rate at which they are willing and able to borrow or lend includes the real interest rate they require to receive, or are willing and able to pay, plus the rate of inflation they expect.
+The acceptable nominal interest rate at which they are willing and able to borrow or lend includes the real interest rate they require to receive, or are willing to pay, plus the rate of inflation they expect.
+Under behavioral expectations, the formation of expectations deviates from rational expectations due to cognitive limitations and information processing costs.
+Agents may exhibit myopia (limited attention) to certain economic variables, form expectations based on simplified heuristics, or update their beliefs more gradually than under full rationality.
+These behavioral frictions can affect monetary policy transmission and optimal policy design.

 Risk

 The level of risk in investments is taken into consideration.
 Riskier investments such as shares and junk bonds are normally expected to deliver higher returns than safer ones like government bonds.

 The additional return above the risk-free nominal interest rate which is expected from a risky investment is the risk premium.
 The risk premium an investor requires on an investment depends on the risk preferences of the investor.
 Evidence suggests that most lenders are risk-averse.

 A maturity risk premium applied to a longer-term investment reflects a higher perceived risk of default.

 There are four kinds of risk: